This Activity Is for the Birds

 This visit, I wanted us to try looking up!
 There are so many things to watch up above.
 We could look up and discuss the types of clouds in the sky or observe the birds as they land and take off from the tree branches.

 I decided we could make cereal chains to hang from the trees.
-They’re easy to create but provide lots of opportunity for
+They’re easy to create and provide plenty of opportunity for developing fine motor skills.

 Fill a bowl with O-shaped cereal.